dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 -   `everyone` is the text data type argument that you want to pass to the `greet` function.

-## 3.4 Testing the Dapp Locally via the Browser
+## 3.4 Testing the dapp locally via the browser

 Now that you have verified that your dapp has been deployed and tested its operation using the command line, let’s verify that you can access the front-end using your web browser.